turbopape/milestones/README.md

 Tasks are basically a map containing ids as keys and information about the tasks as values containing maps of task fields pointing to values.
 Here is an example :

+´´´Clojure
  { 1 { :task-name "A description about this task"
         :resource-id 2
         :duration 5 :priority 1 }